tekperfect/devops-docs/docs/courses/13-IAC/lessons/terraform.md

 3. How do you prevent sensitive data from being checked into your repository?

 4. What tools could you use to protect the secrets stored on your system?
-(Hint GPG)

 5. What other measure could you take to protect the code you plan to deploy?